Aleksandar Đurić: Geylang United

 In 2001, Đurić signed on with Geylang United where he formed a strong understanding with forward Mohd Noor Ali, a partnership they would later replicate at Singapore Armed Forces and credit with creating "at least half of all my goals".
 Geylang won their first S.League title in five years after defeating Jurong in the final matchday, with Đurić scoring 37 goals that season.
 Geylang played Home United in the 2001 Singapore Cup final.
 Home United led 4–0 at half-time as Đurić and playmaker Brian Bothwell came off with injuries.
-Defender Noh Rahman was withdrawn after injuring his knee ligament and Noor Ali was sent off as 9-men Geylang lost with a final score of 8–0.
+Defender Noh Rahman was withdrawn after injuring his knee ligament.
+Noor Ali was sent off as 9-men Geylang lost with a final score of 8–0.
 Despite coach Jang Jung stating in a post-match interview that Đurić would be leaving the club with seven other players, he signed a three-year contract extension and went on to score 97 goals in 126 league games over four seasons.
 In 2003, he joined an exclusive club of S.League players who had scored 100 domestic goals.

 With the success of the 2002 FIFA World Cup in Japan and South Korea, the AFC revamped their continental competition by introducing the AFC Champions League and the AFC Cup.
 Geylang as 2001 S.League winners participated in the 2002–03 AFC Champions League qualification.
 They were drawn against DPMM in the second round of the Eastern qualifying zone; Đurić scored once in the home leg and twice in the away leg as Geylang progressed 7–0 on aggregate.
 They met Chinese Jia-A League club Shanghai Shenhua in the final qualifying stage, exiting 5–1 on aggregate with Đurić scoring a goal in the second leg.

 Geylang entered the inaugural AFC Cup as 2003 S.League runners-up. Đurić scored in both legs of the quarter-finals as Geylang United knocked Perak out of the competition.
 He scored a total of five goals in the competition as Geylang made the semi-finals, missing out on the finals with a 1–0 defeat to Al-Wahda in the second leg after a 1–1 draw in the away leg.